transdigiware/blockchain/howto/monitor_network.md

 2. Click **Create Logging instance**.
 3. Select the region where Starter Plan is running.
 4. Click **Create**.
+5. Click `Configure platform services logs` and select the LogDNA instance that you created.

 From the Observability dashboard, you can now launch the LogDNA dashboard by clicking **View LogDNA**.